Sign up / Login

 Options Under the Lanterman-Petris-Short (LPS) Act

-This training discusses programming history and requirements for both the Office of Public Guardianship, which oversees conservatorship, and Assisted Outpatient Treatment (AOT), that works within court ordered mental health treatment.
-Understanding t...
+This training discusses the programming history and requirements for both the Los Angeles County Office of the Public Guardian, which oversees conservatorship, and Assisted Outpatient Treatment (AOT), which works within court-ordered mental health tr...

 Added on 10/28/2020